 It’s also possible that it’s a software issue.
 Most modern operating systems can read most memory cards without extra software.
 But it’s not impossible to have a setup that causes problems.
 If you have another computer handy, try that.

-Nearly all cameras can be used as card readers by connecting the camera directly to the computer.
+Nearly all modern cameras can be used as card readers by connecting the camera directly to the computer via a USB cable.
 Usually, you’ll need to have your camera powered on.
 With some, you’ll need to put the camera in connection mode.
 Your camera’s instruction manual will be able to help if you’re in doubt.
 So with the memory card in the camera, connect it to your computer to see if you can access the photos.
 If you can, go ahead and download the photos right away to your computer.
 Get the photos to a safe place first, then worry about finding out what went wrong.

 If your camera can’t read the photos either, then the problem probably does lie with the card.
 So it’s time to move on to more serious data recovery efforts.